What Is a Vaginal Wet Mount?

 It’s not the same as a Pap test, which is a regularly scheduled exam that looks for cancerous or precancerous cells in the cervix.
 But you could have a vaginal wet mount and a Pap smear at the same appointment.

 Your nurse or doctor will use a thin cotton swab to collect cells from the vaginal wall.
-She’ll smear the cells on a small microscope slide and mix them with a saline solution.
-She’ll view the slide under a microscope.
+They’ll smear the cells on a small microscope slide and mix them with a saline solution.
+They’ll view the slide under a microscope.

-But What If I’m Embarrassed?
+But What if I’m Embarrassed?

 A gynecological exam of any kind can be a little awkward.
 You may also feel embarrassed if you have symptoms like a smelly discharge.
 But keep in mind that these types of infections are common.
 Your gynecologist sees people with similar complaints all day and would not judge you.
 Remember, a vaginal infection can lead to serious complications if it’s not treated right away.